snazzyatoms/Coffers/README.md

 Storage mode is configured in `coffers-paper/src/main/resources/config.yml`.

+The legacy line also ships with YAML, SQLite, and MySQL options through its own legacy configuration.

 ## Project Layout

 - `coffers-paper`: the main Paper plugin, including commands, storage wiring, Vault compatibility, and migration support
 - `coffers-api`: the shared developer API for currencies, ledger entries, transaction results, and richer integrations
+- `coffers-legacy`: the legacy-compatible plugin line for older server baselines
 - storage backends: YAML for simple setups, SQLite for single-server persistence, and MySQL for shared database deployments
 - built-in compatibility: Coffers can register as a Vault economy provider without needing a separate bridge plugin